MoralisWeb3/docs/docs/01-web3-data-api/evm/integrations/01-Axelar/create-multichain-tokens.md

 ## Check the transactions using Moralis API

 You can also check the transactions directly from your application.
 Navigate to the Transactions tab on the menu.
 You should see a list of transactions done by the connected wallet address so far, which was implemented using the useEvmWalletTransactions hook from Moralis inside the Transactions.tsx page.
-You can learn more about getting transactions by user address [here](https://docs.moralis.io/web3-data-api/aptos/how-to-get-transactions).

 When you navigate to the transactions page on your browser, you should see a table similar to the one below.